Nicholas Saunders (actor): Life and career

-Saunders was born in Kyiv, Ukraine to Ukrainian parents Nicholas, an actor and Olga, an actress.
+Saunders was born in Kyiv, Russian Empire (now Ukraine) to Russian parents Nicholas, an actor and Olga, an actress.
 He was raised in Hollywood, California.

 Saunders began his career in 1938, appearing in the Broadway play The Bridal Crown, playing the pastor.

 Later in his career, Saunders appeared and starred in other Broadway plays, including Lady in the Dark, playing Liza's father; A Highland Fling, playing Sandy MacGill; Happily Ever After, stage-managing and playing Stubbs; Marriage is for Single People, playing Reginald Hecuba; The Magnificent Yankee, playing Mason; The Fifth Season, stage-managing; A Call on Kuprin, playing Mr. Kendall and guard at Yalta; Take Her, She's Mine, playing the principal, Mr. Whitmyer, Frank Michaelson, and Mr. Hibbetts; The Passion of Josef D., language consultant and playing Sukhanov, Orjonikidze, and ensemble; Scenes and Revelations, playing Mr. Karonk; and Zoya's Apartment, translating the play with Frank Dwyer.

-Saunders started his television career in 1947, appearing in Kraft Television Theatre.
-He also was a Russian radio announcer on Voice for America, in the same year.
-In 1950, Saunders played Sergeant Ross in the television series Martin Kane, Private Eye from 1950 to 1952.
+Saunders began his television career in 1947.
+In 1950, he played Sergeant Ross in the television series Martin Kane, Private Eye from 1950 to 1952.
 He also played Captain J. Barker in The Phil Silvers Show.

 In 1990, Saunders retired.
 He won a Los Angeles Drama Critic's Award, which he shared with his writing partner Frank Dwyer, in 2005.